The 20 Best Live Streaming Software: Comparison Guide for 2025

 Pricing:

-OBS Studio is some of the best streaming software that’s open-source and completely free.
+OBS Studio is one of the best streaming software that’s open-source and completely free.
 There is no cost to accessing and using this royalty free music and software.

 Setting up OBS Studio with Dacast: